teamr3/getting-started/README.md

 # getting-started
-Repo for instruction on how to setup jetsons
+Repo for instruction on how to setup jetsons, images etc.